vuepress-theme-hope/vuepress-theme-hope/docs/pwa/src/guide.md

 A manifest.json will be auto generated in dist folder.
 If you have a manifest.json in `.vuepress/public`, the plugin will read and merge it in the final manifest.

-In order to let your site be able to register as Web App, you should set icons in `themeConfig.pwa.manifest.icons`.
+To let your site be able to register as Web App, you should set icons in `themeConfig.pwa.manifest.icons`.

 You can also set other options in `themeConfig.pwa.manifest`.